Information that will help new members get the best out of what South Devon Singers has to offer.

 Days and times of rehearsals

-The Ivybridge branch of the choir rehearses on Tuesday evenings in the Library at the Watermark from 7.30 to 9.15pm.
+The Ivybridge branch of the choir rehearses on Tuesday evenings in the Community room at Douro Court, Brook Road, Ivybridge from 7.30 to 9.15pm.

-The Teignmouth branch of the choir rehearses on Monday evenings at the Rugby Club from 7.30 to 9.30pm.
+The Teignmouth branch of the choir rehearses on Monday evenings at the Strand Centre, Dawlish from 7.30 to 9.30pm.

 Our repertoire is unusual and pretty unique!
 Most of the songs are written by our MD, David Haines.
 He has a particular interest in science and many of his songs celebrate aspects of science in surprising detail.
 They are far more than simple mnemonics.